How to Choose the Best Chickens for Your Homestead

 Best Chickens for Meat Production

 Are you planning to raise meat chickens for your table?
-Hands down, the most economical meat bird you can raise is the Cornish x Rock!
-These meaty birds are a hybrid that is ready for processing at 6 to 8 weeks.
+The fastest-growing, most economical meat bird you can raise is the Cornish x Rock.
+This hybrid bird is ready for processing at 6 to 8 weeks.

 Ameraucana